ryannova/Raytracing_BH/README.md

 ![equation](https://github.com/ryannova/Raytracing_BH/blob/master/docImages/deflectionAngle.png?raw=true)

 Using this we are able to create the size of the ring that we will be seeing and as such we have the size of the ring we will be observing.
 Finally to create the lensing effect we are able to simply redirect the ray once it has reach the lensing plane, which is located at where the blackhole is.
 By using the same plane equation we are able to determine where it intersect this plane.
 There can simply reflect it at the same angle of incident.
 This is true because assuming that all the light rays we are back tracing converge at the observer then the focal point is the location of the observer for all the light rays that are coming from the blackhole and as such we are able to see redirect it at the same angle.
+To accomplish this a new ray is created with its origin at the lens plane then the direction would be equal to direction of the redirected ray.
 This will give us a lensing effect as shown in the following image.

 ![equation](https://github.com/ryannova/Raytracing_BH/blob/master/Output/lensing_true.png?raw=true)